 For me, the most important thing to keep in mind when buying a ceiling fan is noise.
 Some fans—especially the less expensive models—are so noisy when they operate you can’t hear yourself think.
 Try getting a good night’s sleep with one of them running—no way.

 If your fan is installed the right way, and in the right place, it’s a great way to help you stay cool this summer.
 And it does that using only about as much electricity as a regular light bulb.

 2) Reduce Your Air Conditioning Usage

-The high cost of your electricity bill is closely tied to the amount of energy your A/C unit uses in an average day.
-In many households the air conditioner usage can account for 60% of their total energy bill.
+The high cost of your electricity bill is closely tied to the amount of energy your A/C unit uses on an average day.
+In many households, the air conditioner usage can account for 60% of their total energy bill.

 Many power providers offer incentives to not run your unit during peak hours, or they place power regulators on A/C units.

 According to Toronto Hydro, the single most expensive household appliance to run is a central air conditioner.

 Think about how your air conditioning unit works.
 Typically, the temperature in your house will rise until it hits the maximum temperature allowed by the thermostat.
 The thermostat will then ask the compressor to run until the minimum temperature is achieved.
 When the A/C compressor first starts up, conditions are at their most efficient.
 As time goes on, however, the compressor continues to provide cooling but uses twice as much energy to achieve the same level of cooling as it did when it first started.
 This means that the harder your compressor works the more inefficient it becomes.